mdshohelrana/angularjs-erp-architecture/README.md

-# Angularjs Architecture
+# AngularJS Architecture
-This is large scale application architecture of AngularJS
+This is the large scale application architecture of AngularJS, Any people can clone this project as model of his ERP.
+I think this is the best architecture of AngularJS so all of you fork this project if you want to handle your large project.

 ## Features
 - AngularJS 1.x